Gui774ume/ssh-probe/README.md

 592408
 INFO[2021-03-16T15:19:17Z] Authentication successful (token expires in 10s)

-# ~ // perform the requested action
+# ~ // perform the sensitive action
 ```

 ### MFA verification with eBPF

 In order to temporarily grant access to sensitive resources, we have implemented an MFA verification mechanism using eBPF.
 The reason why we used eBPF is twofold: first we have implemented the access control with eBPF, which means that our eBPF programs need to know if an access should be granted or not; second, we couldn't expose a local endpoint since the we wanted to enforce network access by blocking the creation of sockets (the local endpoint solution would have required sockets, thus forcing the profile to always grant network access for other resources to be protected with MFA).

-In other words, we eBPF to retrieve the MFA token from the `ssh-probe-auth` binary, without having to connect to a local endpoint.
+In other words, we used eBPF to retrieve the MFA token from the `ssh-probe-auth` binary, without having to connect to a local endpoint.
 We decided to place a kprobe on the `stat` syscall, and use the file path provided to that syscall in order to push the one time password to kernel space.
 If our eBPF program recognizes the MFA declaration pattern in the path provided to `stat`, then the token, scope and timeout are parsed and sent to user space for verification.
 Once the token is accepted, `ssh-probe` pushes a temporary token to kernel space, so that our eBPF programs know which session should be granted temporary access to which resources.
 In the meantime, a signal is sent to `ssh-probe-auth` to let the user know that the MFA verification was successful (or not).
 Should the authentication fail too many times, the session is immediately killed.

 ![MFA.png](documentation/MFA.png)